cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

 7/28/2020

+When I added the model for LinkStreams I didn't want to call it 'Content' because the links don't get a 'content page' they are always intended as just a list - at the time this difference seemed huge and important - over time that concern faded as everything is in a list and as more operations work over all 'content types' and it became somewhat mentally offputting to have this naming exception.

 First version of the DataNotification support in the tags list - light manual testing suggests this is working nicely!